SpreadiesInSpace/cinnamon-dotfiles/home/README.md

  - [ ] virt-manager
  - [ ] vscodium ***# Gruvbox Dark Hard theme appiled***

-## Brave Theming
+## Brave Gruvbox Dark Profile

-> The Brave gruvbox profile is NOT applied in the script.
-The theme is located
+> The Brave gruvbox-dark profile is NOT applied in the script.
+The setup
-> in extra/brave-gruvbox.sh
+> script is located in extra/brave-gruvbox.sh

-## Grub Theming
+## GRUB Gruvbox Dark Theme

-> The Grub theme is NOT applied in the script.
-The profile is located in
+> The GRUB gruvbox-dark theme is applied only if installed via cinnamon-ISO.
-> boot/grub/themes/gruvbox-dark

-## Grub-Btrfs & Theming Setup

-> If you use btrfs and would like to set up grub-btrfs and apply the
-> gruvbox-dark theme at the same time, the setup scripts for all distros
+> The setup scripts for all distros are located in extra/grub-theme-setup

+## Grub-Btrfs Setup

-> are located in extra/grub-btrfs-setup.
+> The grub-btrfs setup scripts are located in extra/grub-btrfs-setup

 ## Gruvbox-Light Theme

-> This is a work in progress, but all the files needed are located in
+> This is a work in progress, but all the files are located in
 > extra/gruvbox-light.